szajbus/szajbus.github.io/_posts/2020-04-10-fixing-slow-re-compilation-in-elixir-projects.markdown

 [^3]: Until I received explanation from Jason Axelson.
 See [Implicit compile-time dependencies](https://elixirforum.com/t/implicit-compile-time-dependencies/28988) in Elixir Forum.

+[^4]: I personally look forward to using such tools as [boundary](https://github.com/sasa1977/boundary) which makes cross-module dependencies explicit.
+Umbrella projects can also be helpful in that aspect as they don’t allow cyclic dependencies between individual apps.

-[^4]: Technically it’s a graph, not a tree, but *xref* displays it as such.
+[^5]: Technically it’s a graph, not a tree, but *xref* displays it as such.

-[^5]: I actually suspect this is a bug and plan to investigate it.
+[^6]: I actually suspect this is a bug and plan to investigate it.